Chapter Story – Part Two

 Hetty shook her head.
 Officer Rayne’s face replaced Annabelle’s.
 A deep void pinpricked her heart, but she clamped her mind over it, determined to keep it hidden.

 “What else do you remember?”
 Officer Rayne said, having written only a short sentence in his book.

 “We went to rehearsal,” she said.
 The compilations of what they’d practiced that day filled her mind.
 The fingers on her left hand unconsciously tapped notes to the arrangements on her leg.

-Annabelle was first chair violin, whereas Hetty was first chair viola; their sections separate from one another.
+Annabelle was first chair violin, whereas Hetty was first chair viola; their sections separate.
 Annabelle rolled her eyes at Hetty.
-Hetty countered with sticking out her tongue.
+Hetty countered by sticking out her tongue.
 Both girls quietly giggled into their instruments, not wanting to get caught by stuffy Professor Hollinsky.

-Her memory sped up and the music ended.
-Annabelle was telling her she would meet her at their dorm room.
+Her memory sped up, and the music ended.
+Annabelle was telling her she’d meet her at their dorm room.
 Professor Hollinsky wanted Hetty to stay later, adjust her fifth positioning.